#1 Home Improvement Retailer

 What number planting zone am I in?

-Check the USDA planting zone map, as planting zones have shifted over the years.
+Check the USDA zone map, as planting zones have changed slightly over the years.
 Planting zones with higher numbers can plant earlier in the year.
 Increase your odds of successful gardening by choosing plants that are meant for your zone.

-What does direct sow mean?
+What does direct sowing mean?

-If the soil is warm and pliable, consider planting your fruit, flower, or veggie seeds directly into your garden.
+If the soil isn't frozen or cold, consider planting your flower, fruit, or veggie seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed envelope for when and how to sow seeds.
+Consult your seed envelope for how and when to sow seeds.

-How do I plant veggie seeds?
+How do I plant flower seeds?

 Do I have to harden off my seedlings before planting them outside?

-Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
-Hardening is the process of getting them used to the great outdoors and sun, rain, and temperature swings.
+Yes, if you raised plants indoors from seeds in your own plant nursery, harden them first before you transplant them.
+Hardening allows your seedlings to adjust to outdoor life, spring rains, and temperature swings, making them more resilient against cold snaps.
 It slows their growth until they're strong and ready to take off during a spring warm front.
-Hardening also makes your plants more resilient to a sudden cold snap.

-Can I strengthen my seedlings before planting them outdoors?
+How do I strengthen my seedlings before planting them outdoors?

 Get your sprouts used to breezy spring days and storms with a fan and keep fungus from growing in damp conditions.
-Set up an oscillating fan on low to mimic the wind.
+Set up an oscillating floor fan on low to mimic the wind.
 Just the gentlest breeze for several hours a day will do the trick.
 This makes them stronger against wind gusts.
 If you don't set up a fan, your seedlings may be more sensitive to strong winds.
 Try to plant between storms.

 The Home Depot Garden Center at Amarillo